 - 16.1 Section 50 of the PDPA sets out the Commission's powers of investigation in respect of contraventions of the PDPA.
 In general, the Commission may commence an investigation either upon receiving a complaint from an individual against an organisation or of its own motion. - 16.2 Where the Commission receives a complaint or other information that indicates that an organisation has, or may have, contravened the PDPA, the Commission will first consider whether the matter may be more appropriately resolved in the manner set out in Part II of these Guidelines, that is, by resolving the underlying dispute between the complainant and the organisation.
 If so, the Commission may adopt the measures described in Part II before deciding whether to commence an investigation.
 In addition, where a complaint relates to a matter that may be reviewed by the Commission under section 48H(1) of the PDPA (i.e. a refusal to provide access to or correct personal data; fees required in relation to access or correction requests; or a failure to provide access or correction within a reasonable time), the Commission will generally conduct a review instead of an investigation.
 In such circumstances, the Commission may proceed on the complainant's complaint as if it was an application for a review or it may require the complainant to submit an application for a review. - 16.3 The Commission may commence an investigation into the conduct of an organisation if the Commission considers that an investigation is warranted, based on the information it has obtained (whether through a complaint or from any other source).
-In deciding whether to commence an investigation, the Commission will generally consider whether any of the following factors indicate that an investigation should be conducted: - (a) whether the organisation may have failed to comply, whether intentionally, negligently or for any other reason or cause, with all or a significant part of its obligations under the PDPA; - (b) whether the organisation's conduct38 indicates a systemic failure by the organisation to comply with the PDPA or to establish and maintain the necessary policies and procedures to ensure its compliance; - (c) the number of individuals who are, or may be, affected by the organisation's conduct;
+In deciding whether to commence an investigation, the Commission will generally consider whether any of the following factors indicate that an investigation should be conducted: - (a) whether the organisation may have failed to comply, whether intentionally, negligently or for any other reason or cause, with all or a significant part of its obligations under the PDPA; - (b) whether the organisation's conduct36 indicates a systemic failure by the organisation to comply with the PDPA or to establish and maintain the necessary policies and procedures to ensure its compliance; - (c) the number of individuals who are, or may be, affected by the organisation's conduct; - (d) the impact of the organisation's conduct on the complainant or any individual who may be affected including, for example, whether the complainant or affected individual(s) may have suffered a loss, injury or other damage as a result of the organisation's contravention of the PDPA or whether they may have been exposed to a significant risk that they may suffer such a loss, injury or damage;

-38 In this paragraph, references to the organisation's conduct generally refer to the conduct that is the subject of the information obtained by the Commission.
+36 In this paragraph, references to the organisation's conduct generally refer to the conduct that is the subject of the information obtained by the Commission.